UniversalDependencies/docs/_ml/index.md

     Without these two characters, but using _chillu na_ (U+0D7B) instead of _na_ (U+0D28), the resulting glyphs should look the same: കമ്യൂണിക്കേഷൻസ്.
 On the other hand, with the standard _na_, viram, and without the zero width joiner, the string will look different: കമ്യൂണിക്കേഷന്സ്.
-When annotating text that originally used the zero width joiner, we have two options: 1.
-Keep the original encoding but annotate it with the `Typo=Yes` feature and indicate the preferred encoding using a `CorrectForm` attribute in MISC.
-Models could learn the normalization and be able to process texts that contain this encoding.
-2. Normalize the text to the encoding that uses the _chillu_ consonants, just like we apply standard NFC Unicode normalization.
-Parsers and other tools that process new text would have to apply the same normalization before using trained models.
-It has yet to be decided which option we will choose.
+When annotating text that originally used the zero width joiner, we normalize the text to the encoding that uses the _chillu_ letters, provided the corresponding _chillu_ letter exists.
+If the viram and zero width joiner follow a consonant that lacks the corresponding _chillu_ letter, the string is left as is.
 * In addition, a zero width non-joiner (U+200C) may be used to signal that two consecutive consonants should not be rendered as a ligature.
 This is is a rare phenomenon but it is not an obsolete thing, so no normalization is applied.
   For example: സ്‌കോര്‍പിയോ / _skōrpiyō_ has a viram and a zero width non-joiner between the initial സ / _sa_ and ക / _ka_.